Silvia is an English teacher from California. She earned her B.A. in Literature/Writing from UCSD and her Teaching Credential from SDSU.

-How to Save Money When You're in College
+8 Ways to Save Money While in School

 You will be paying large amounts of money for your tuition.
 So you better get your money’s worth by utilizing ALL of your school resources.
 Your school offers more than just the library (although this itself is a valuable resource), tutoring services, gyms, cultural and career centers, career fairs, printing services are all things that most campuses offer at no additional cost.
 Why would you pay for a gym membership or hire a math tutor when these services are included in your tuition?